rosetta-home/Touchstone/README.md

 # Open Source Indoor Air Quality Sensor
-An open hardware and software indoor air quality sensor provided by the [National Association of REALTORS](http://realtor.org) and [CRT Labs](https://crtlabs.org).
+An open hardware and software indoor air quality sensor provided by the [National Association of REALTORS](http://realtor.org) and [CRT Labs](https://crtlabs.org) in collaboration with the [Built Environment Research Group](http://built-envi.com/) at Illinois Institute of Technology.

 ![](assets/Touchstone.jpg)
 ![bruh](assets/render.png)